DougBeney/jekyll-pug/README.md

 end
 ```

-After adding that to your `Gemfile`, type `bundle install` in your Terminal.
+After that, type `bundle install` in your Terminal.

 ---